-Amazon Annual Vendor Negotiations; Costco Curbside Tests; Buying Behaviors Post-COVID
+Amazon Vendor Negotiations; Costco Tests Curbside Pickup; Consumer Buying Behavior in FluxBy Cleveland Admin

 Over the last several years, many manufacturers have increased spend requests during their Annual Vendor Negotiations (AVNs).
 In our latest benchmark study, Amazon appears most focused on asking manufacturers to spend more on co-op, merchandising programs, and its SAS resource.
 Our study suggested food and consumables manufacturers have a larger increase in their core retail program (14% higher for ‘21, on average), compared to general merchandise manufacturers (6% higher for ’21, on average).